All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Caloric Expenditure

-The elevated heart rate and cardiovascular demand of sauna use increases caloric expenditure above resting levels.
+The improved heart rate and cardiovascular demand of sauna use increases caloric expenditure above resting levels.
 Estimates range from 1.5x to 2x resting metabolic rate during a session.
 For a person with a resting metabolic rate of 80 calories per hour, a 20-minute sauna session might expend 40 to 55 calories, roughly 15 to 25 calories above baseline.
 Including the thermoregulatory demands of sweating and post-session cooling, total excess expenditure may reach 50 to 150 calories per session.

 This direct calorie burn is modest.
 The more significant fat loss contribution comes from the downstream metabolic effects (GH, HSPs, insulin sensitivity) that compound over weeks and months of consistent practice.